Lemon tree is a rather easy citrus to grow. It looks magnificent, too!

 Soil – well-drained

 Flowering – January to December

-Planting, caring and pruning them are steps that help enhance fruit-bearing and avoid diseases.
+Planting, caring and pruning it are steps that help enhance fruit-bearing and avoid diseases.

 Planting a lemon tree